Information Hidden in Gradients of Regression with Target Noise: Experiments

 \subsection{Preconditioning}

-In this experiment, we utilised only noisy gradients during training and used clean gradients as an oracle for comparison.
+In this experiment, we utilised noisy gradients both for estimating the Hessian and for parameter updates during training.
+We also compared it to the case when clean gradients are used for updates.
+We refer to this setting as "oracle" since two sets of targets (clean and noisy) may not be available.
 We trained a linear model on datasets from Section~\ref{sec:exp_linear} with gradient descent (GD) and Adam as optimisers as described in Algorithm~\ref{alg:central}.
 Fig.~\ref{fig:pc} shows that 1.~the results for optimisation with noisy mean gradients are close to the ones with a clean mean gradient (oracle) and 2.~the estimated Hessian serves as an effective preconditioner for both optimisers, accelerating convergence in both clean and noisy gradient cases.
 More results are in Appendix~\ref{sec:pc_results}.